vibedrive/vibd-traktor/README.md

 #### `parseCollection([,filepath], callback)`

-given the path to a collection file, returns it as a serialized json dictionary of `AUDIO_ID` if no filepath is given, it will try to find it.
+Given the path to a collection file, calls back with a serialized json dictionary of `AUDIO_ID`.
+If no filepath is given, it will try to find it.

+## generate-collection

+`var parseCollection = require('vibd-traktor/generate-collection')`

+#### `generateCollection(collection, callback)`

+Calls back with serialized nml collection file.

 **Example input:**